FudaWiki/fudawiki-files/hanafuda/patterns/hana-cards.md

 The joker card acts as the "old maid" in this game, and cannot be matched and discarded.
 If you have it in your hand, you want an opponent to take it away from you.
 So, the game has an element of psychological battle where you try to read the facial expressions of your opponents as you decide which card to pick, while taking care not to emote yourself when it's your opponent's turn to pick.

 ### 2. Shinkei Suijaku (concentration)
 This game is a test of the players' memory.
-It can be played by any number of players.
+It can be played by 1 or more players.
 48 cards of the deck are used (excluding the joker).

 Shuffle and place all cards on the table place down in a grid of 4 cards per column and 12 cards per row.